vdobler/ht/README.md

  * ValidHTML takes a coars look at a HTML document and reports simple problems like duplicate tag IDs.
  * The last check interpretes the HTML and looks for h3 tags classified as legal.
-There must be at least 4 of themwith the given text content in the given order (but there might be more).
+There must be at least 4 of them with the given text content in the given order (but there might be more).